-Read the ReadMe text file contained with the patch; it may have some important details you need to know about applying the patch.
+You more than likely overlooked a detail.
+Read the ReadMe text file contained with the patch.
+It should have important details you need to know before applying the patch.
 For example, a specific version of the ROM may be required.
 And as an example of that notion, “Final Fantasy III (US)” actually has two versions: v1.0 and v1.1 (it's specified in the filename).
 Some ROM hacks require one or the other.
-And sometimes you might just have a bad ROM.
-In that case, re-downloading the ROM from another site would help.

 *If you're using Higan/BSNES, try another SNES emulator.

 Q: How do I patch with Visual Boy Advance?

 You can use either the auto-patching or manual patching methods explained in this tutorial.
 When you patch with an IPS patch it's the same exact process for all video game emulators of all video game systems.
 So patching for Visual Boy Advance does not require anything special.
 And if your response to that is: “Okay but I followed your directions and it still doesn't work for Visual Boy Advance” - you missed a step.
 Review the ReadMe text file contained with your IPS patch (read everything) to ensure you have the correct version of the ROM, or learn of any other important details.

 Q: My patched ROMs don't work with Higan/BSNES